train track

 Heat stress management

-At BHP, we are committed to enhancing the safety, diversity, and overall wellbeing of our people.
+At BHP, we are committed to enhancing the safety, diversity and overall wellbeing of our people.
 This requires us to consistently review our process of identifying and managing workplace hazards.
 One such hazard is heat stress.
-Exposure to high temperatures, especially with strenuous activity, may place parts of the workforce at an increased risk of heat related illnesses.
+Exposure to high temperatures, especially with strenuous activity, may place parts of our workforce at an increased risk of heat related illnesses.

-• job hydration testing, whereby non-invasive strips are placed on the tip of the tongue and provide immediate readings.
-Results are used to determine the most critical times affecting hydration and indicate whether additional controls are required
+Job hydration testing involves non-invasive strips being placed on the tip of the tongue and provide immediate readings.
+Results are used to determine the most critical times affecting hydration and indicate whether additional controls are required.
+Meanwhile, handheld monitors enable measurement of wind speed, air flow, relative humidity and pressure, which provide enhanced real-time monitoring to guide decision-making with thermal risk assessments.

-• trialling real-time core body temperature monitoring technology as an approach to better understand and quantify the potential impact of heat stress on our workforce under different future climate scenarios
+More trials are underway on real-time core body temperature monitoring technology.
+This approach aims to better understand and quantify the potential impact of heat stress on our workforce under different climatic scenarios.